- Getting the Metal Gear Solid 5 crash on startup will keep you from experiencing the game.

 - On the left side choose Downloads.

-If you’re getting error saying that MFPlat.dll or mfreadwrite.dll is missing, you need to install Media Feature pack for Windows 10.
-You can download Media Feature pack for Windows 10 from here.
+If you’re getting the error saying that MFPlat.dll or mfreadwrite.dll is missing, you need to install the Media Feature pack for Windows 10.
+You can download Media Feature pack for Windows 10 from Microsoft Store.

-Solution 15 – Check game cache, turn off your antivirus and unplug other USB devices
+15. Check game cache, turn off your antivirus, and unplug other USB devices

 - Open Steam and go to your game Library.